dribnet/purvs/README.md

 Original Clock:
 I tried to implement my sketch.

 To make it more interesting, should I make the buildings bounce and the moon pulse?
+I could also code some shooting stars for certian times?
+Add santa shooting across sky.
+Add lamp posts and a ombre sky.
+Add differently coloured windows on background buildings.